pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 Once you've done that, you understand the basics.

 Then move to actual reverse engineering of Unity .NET games (easiest), then IL2CPP games (harder), then native games (hardest), and eventually Unreal if you're feeling ambitious.

+## Moving Beyond Cheat Engine

+Once you're comfortable with CE - you can make complex tables with scripts, pointers, and AOBs - it's time to level up.

+**Start with external cheats in C++.** These are easier than internals because:
+- No injection required (just ReadProcessMemory/WriteProcessMemory)
+- Crashes won't affect the game
+- Easier to debug

+**Then move to internal cheats (DLL injection).** These give you more power:
+- Direct memory access (faster)
+- Ability to hook game functions
+- Can draw overlays (ESP, aimbot circles, etc.)

+Some people prefer externals, some prefer internals.
+It's personal preference.
+Both are valid.

+**Resources for C++ cheats:**
+- [Cazz's YouTube](https://www.youtube.com/@cazz) - CS2 internal/external tutorials
+- [CarlG's YouTube](https://www.youtube.com/@carlgwastaken) - Also CS2 focused, great explanations

+Don't jump to kernel cheats until you've mastered externals and internals.
+Kernel development is a different beast entirely.

 ## Final Thoughts